dotnet/docs-maui/docs/macios/privacy-manifest.md

 </ItemGroup>
 ```

-This will ensure that the privacy manifest file is packaged into the iOS or Mac Catalyst app at the root of the bundle.
+This will ensure that the privacy manifest is packaged into the iOS or Mac Catalyst app at the root of the bundle.

 ## Add required .NET MAUI entries to the privacy manifest

-The three API categories and their associated reasons that must be in the privacy manifest file in a .NET MAUI app are shown in the following table:
+The three API categories and their associated reasons that must be in the privacy manifest in a .NET MAUI app are shown in the following table:

 | API category | Reason | Link |
 | ------------ | ------ | ---- |